 Taking fractions and percentages out of the promotion of flash sales, general discounts, and other deals is a straightforward, effective psychological pricing strategy that businesses should always consider employing.

 Advantages and Disadvantages of Psychological Pricing

-These methods can also streamline and enhance the purchasing experience for your customers.
-Almost every psychological pricing method is centered around the process of creating the impression of a good deal.
-By leveraging these methods, you can sell at price points that both put customers at ease and work well for your business.
+These methods can streamline and enhance the purchasing experience for your customers.
+Almost every psychological pricing method is centered around creating the impression of a good deal.
+By leveraging these methods, you can sell at price points that put customers at ease and work well for your business.

-Don't price specifically to push a deal that's clearly not in your customers' best interest.
-A psychological pricing strategy rooted in outright greediness or shifty intentions might be transparent, and you could lose credibility when customers figure it out.
+If you price specifically to push a deal — that's not in your customers' best interest.
+A psychological pricing strategy rooted in greediness or shifty intentions might lose credibility with customers you can't get back.

 Psychological pricing can be a great starting point for a business, but once you gain an audience, they'll expect better deals and offerings to keep them loyal.
 Businesses are built on recurring revenue from customer happiness.